Orpius/SDK/docs/UserGuide/index.md

 4. Enter the **Server URL** into the field provided.
 5. Enter the **Access Key** (System owners only).

-# Setting up Orpius for the first time
+## Setting up Orpius for the first time

+If you are the system owner of an Orpius installation, you will be prompted to set up the system the first time you launch the Orpius Console.

-## Setting up email server (System owners only)
+### Setting up an email server (System owners only)

-During first-time setup, you'll be prompted to enter your email server details.
+During the first-time setup of the Orpius server, you'll be prompted to enter your email server details.
 The email server is used by Orpius to handle email requests such as sending messages to team members.
-Setting up the email server as part of the initial setup is a required step because it allows new users to verify their email address.
+Setting up the email server is required because it allows new users to verify an email address.

 Enter your email server details.
-You can update this information later in **System Settings**.
+You can update this information later in **System Settings** within the application.

-## Creating an user account
+### Creating a user account

 Every Orpius user creates and signs into a user account.